-Where there is a possibility that the site intended for development is affected by con-tamination, the developer will be required to demonstrate that contamination present at the site may reasonably be addressed and that once developed, the site is suitable for the use proposed and is incapable of being formally determined as statutorily Contaminated Land in accordance with the provisions of Part 2A the Environmental Protection Act 1990.
+Where there is a possibility that the site intended for development is affected by contamination, the developer will be required to demonstrate that contamination present at the site will reasonably be addressed and that once developed, the site is suitable for the use proposed and is incapable of being formally determined as statutorily Contaminated Land in accordance with the provisions of Part 2A the Environmental Protection Act 1990.

-The Council will carry out regular reviews of its Contaminated Land Strategy and each site that the prioritisation process has identified.
-If the circumstances at a site have changed, its priority may change and it may be inspected for the first time or it may be inspected again.
+The Council will carry out regular reviews of the Contaminated Land Inspection Strategy and each site that the prioritisation process has identified.
+If the circumstances at a site have changed, its priority may change, and it may be inspected for the first time or it may be inspected again.

-1.0 Introduction
+1.0 | Introduction